lostechies/blog/_derickbailey/2012-05-04-wrapping-ajax-in-a-thin-command-framework-for-backbone-apps.md

 This implementation relies on Backbone, Underscore and jQuery, so it&#8217;s really only useful in Backbone applications at this point.
 It&#8217;s also important to note that this code is not unit tested at all.
 I&#8217;m using it in my current client application and it is functional for me, but I don&#8217;t recommend taking this code as a great implementation, yet.
 I have plans on turning this into a real plugin, with full testing around it.
 But like most of my plugins and libraries, it started out as a quick hack in order to get something cleaned up in one of my applications.

-[gist id=2595175 file=backbone.ajaxcommands.js]
+{% gist 2595175 backbone.ajaxcommands.js %}

 There ar ea couple of things you&#8217;ll want to note in this code:

 The call to &#8220;register&#8221; a command stores the configuration that you provide.
 The call to &#8220;get&#8221; a command creates a new command instance and hands it back to you.
 This is done so that you can have single-use command objects and not have to worry about unbinding events from the command after it has completed.
 If I held on to a single command instance and just handed that back to you, you would be responsible for unbinding the event handlers after executing the command.

 The wrapper events for &#8220;success&#8221;, &#8220;error&#8221;, and &#8220;complete&#8221; also don&#8217;t guarantee to fire if you subscribe to them after the command has been executed.
 So, it&#8217;s important to set up your event handlers before calling .execute on the command object.